laurynasn1/adform-hw/README.md

 ## Requirements

-Java 14+, Maven, Docker Compose
+Java 14+ (tested with 14 and 17), Maven, Docker Compose

 ## Preparation